-• Register your event on the IDPwD website.
-You have the option to keep your event private or advertise it on our community event calendar.
-By registering your event, you can also choose to receive complimentary IDPwD lapel pins for your staff and guests.
+Register your event on the IDPwD website.
+You have the option to keep your event private if it is a staff-only event or advertise it on our community event calendar.
+By registering your event, you can also choose to receive complimentary IDPwD lapel pins for your staff and quests.